33 Types of Ants in South Carolina

 24. Pyramid Ant

-Pyramid ants are one of the most common types of ants in South Carolina.
+Pyramid ants are one of the most common ants in South Carolina.
 They live outdoors and are found under logs, rocks, and other similar objects on the ground.
 They feed mostly on dead insects, vegetable matter, honeydew, and nectar.

 With that said, adult males have wings but rarely use them except to leave their nest to look for a queen during mating season.